johnridesabike/bikewalklife/posts/2021/02/invisible-riders-and-the-ignored-diversity-of-bicycle-users.md

 >
 > For the Invisible Riders, two-wheeled transit has nothing to do with style or making a political statement.
 The Invisible Riders are overtly saying nothing.
 But their actions?
 Nothing could be more political, or politically charged, than the way they live.

 I’m as guilty as anyone else for ignoring these “invisible riders.”
 I didn’t begin noticing them until after I began commuting myself.
 As I spent time riding around neighborhoods, downtowns, and trails, I saw that most other riders are not the lycra-clad men racing for Strava records.
-I don’t want to make assumptions about anyone’s background, but most riders I saw had cheap and poorly-maintained bicycles.
-I’ve seen saddles held together with duct-tape and pieces of carpet.
-I’ve seen DIY panniers and baskets built with scrap and an impressive amount of ingenuity.
-Most striking is that these riders are ubiquitous.
-Once you notice them, they’re everywhere.
+Most riders I saw had box-store bicycles with saddles held together with duct-tape, and DIY panniers built with scrap and an impressive amount of ingenuity.
+The riders are also very diverse, people from all ages and ethnicities (although still overwhelmingly men).

+Most striking of all is that these riders are ubiquitous.
+Once you notice them, you can’t stop noticing them everywhere.

+These minority bicycle riders are rarely seen “taking the lane” and competing with cars for space on the street.
+Even though they don’t keep a pocket bike law book with them, they know the de-facto rules of the road better than anyone else.
+(Which often differ from the _legal_ rules of the road.)
+Cycling may not be their passion, but it is their life.

-Columbus has expanded its trail network over recent years.
+Columbus, GA has expanded its trail network over recent years.
 It’s marketed as something for relatable, hip, middle-class people.
 That’s just how marketing works, I suppose, and there’s nothing intrinsically wrong with it.
-But I see far more low-income bicycle riders on those trails than other kinds of riders.
-I see a much more diverse population than the photogenic people who we may publicly associate with the trail users.
+But I see far more low-income bicycle riders on those trails than other kinds of riders, and they’re a much more diverse population than the photogenic people who we may publicly associate with trail users.

+This goes back to Taylor’s question: why do we ignore these riders?
+By most accounts, these people should be the face of bicycling.
+Sure they don’t participate in clubs or group-rides, but they probably ride more than anyone else.

-And that raises a question for me: if we already invest in local institutions and programs to assist marginalized people, why not make that an official mission of bicycle infrastructure as well?
+And it raises another question for me: if we already invest in local institutions and programs to assist marginalized people, why not make that an official mission of bicycle infrastructure as well?
 Our wealthy population is excited to fund institutions like libraries and homelessness programs as a way to help the underprivileged.
 Why aren’t we honest about who benefits the most from bicycle infrastructure?
 Why do we only pursue it for the sake of making the privileged more comfortable?